 No matter how hard we try, or how carefully we plan, no one can decide who they fall in love with.
-Sure, we can place ourselves in situations that allow us to be near people who fit a certain set of requirements for us, who we think might be able to fill us with an emotion so overwhelming that we cannot stop it.
+Sure, we can place ourselves in situations that allow us to be near people who fit a certain set of requirements for us, who we think we might be able to be filled with an emotion so overwhelming that we cannot stop it.
 Love isn’t something we have control over.
-Not when we’re married for a long time, or newly broken-up, or just starting out.
+Not when we’re married for a long time, or newly broken-up with or just starting out.

 “Attraction is messy,” Meredith says at the beginning of the episode, “It happens when you least expect it.”
 Last week, we watched a very dramatic plane crash.
 And yes, Meredith Grey did save a man from death by inserting a cocktail straw into his head and creating a blood geyser which she caught in a small plastic cup.
 The aftermath of that heroism isn’t more medical drama for Dr. Grey, it’s something more complicated than that: a crush.
-After weeks and weeks of a blossoming love between Meredith and Dr. Nathan Riggs, they're no longer able to hide their mutual attraction.
+After weeks and weeks of a blossoming love between Meredith and Dr. Nathan Riggs, their mutual attraction is no longer able to be hidden.

-But, as these things go in Sloan-Grey Memorial Hospital, Meredith’s new boo was formerly the crush of her coworker/roommate/half-sister Maggie Pierce.
-Despite prepping a plan for how to tell her, though, Meredith’s crush gets out before then.
+But, as these things go in the Sloan-Grey memorial hospital, Meredith’s new boo was formerly the crush of her co-worker/roommate/half-sister Maggie Pierce.
+Despite an intro prepping her plan for how to tell her, though, Meredith’s crush gets out before then.
 A press conference is happening because of Meredith’s absurd plane work, and while on the stage Riggs defers the credit for the mission to Dr. Grey. “ She is your story.
 Not me.”
 He rests his hand on her shoulder for a few beats too long, petting her gently, and Maggie knows immediately.
 This is mostly a big problem because Maggie always behaves like a middle schooler in any conflict.
-“Did you join the mile-high club?” she nags her sister.
+“Did you join the mile high club?” she nags her sister.
 She’s so passive aggressive that at one point Meredith forces her into a closet to explain.
-“You were all I had left,” Maggie says, as if Meredith killed her best friend in front of her instead of just daring to have a crush on a man her sister once had a thing for.
+“You were all I had left,” Maggie says, as if Meredith killed her best friend in front of her instead of just daring to have a crush on a man her sister once had a crush on.

-This episode, every chapter is about sudden love.
-The first patient tonight is a girl named Mary who shows up with her very mushy new boyfriend.
-Dennis calls her Boobear and hugs her constantly while she writhes in pain.
+This episode, in every chapter, is about sudden love.
+The first patient tonight is a girl named Mary who shows up with her very mushy new boyfriend Dennis who calls her Boobear and hugs her constantly while she writhes in pain.
 “I never thought I could fall in love so fast,” she says to him.
 The doctors roll their eyes, and the girl vomits right onto Dr. April Kepner who, while washing her hair, finds a giant squiggly, squirmy worm.